element-hq/element-web/docs/choosing-an-issue.md

 sections of the README.

 Maybe you've got something specific you'd like to work on?
-If so, make sure you create an issue and discuss it withe the developers before you put a lot of time into it.
+If so, make sure you create an issue and discuss it with the developers before you put a lot of time into it.

 If you're looking for inspiration on where to start, keep reading!